mtrahan41/parflow-charliecloud/README.md

 Please report issues at the ParFlow issue tracker: https://github.com/parflow/parflow/issues

-## Install Docker, Podman, or Singularity
+## Install Docker, Podman, Charliecloud or Singularity

 The container image should work with any of the popular systems.
 Docker is the most popular but Podman and Singularity have also been used to run this image.